Ed Wells (baseball): St. Louis Browns

 In April 1933, the St. Louis Browns purchased Wells from the Yankees.
 He played two seasons in St. Louis with a combined two-year record of 7–21.
 He played his final major league game on September 17, 1934.

 Minor leagues

 In November 1934, the Browns sold Wells to the Hollywood Stars of the Pacific Coast League (PCL).
 He appeared in 39 games for Hollywood in 1935 and compiled a 9–20 record with a 4.33 ERA.

 Wells began the 1936 season with the San Diego Padres of the PCL.
 In June 1936, the Padres traded Wells to the Seattle Indians in exchange for Howard Craghead.

 Wells concluded his playing career in 1937 with the New Orleans Pelicans of the Southern Association.

 Later years

-Wells was married to Annie M. Wells, a Tennessee native.
+Wells was married to Annie Mai Wells, a Tennessee native.
+The couple did not have children.

 After his baseball career ended, Wells went into business.
 In 1940, he lived in Birmingham, Alabama, where he was a partner in a wholesale petroleum products.
-Wells died in Montgomery in 1986 at age 85.
+Wells died following a heart attack on May 1, 1986 at Bapist Hospital in Montgomery, Alabama.
+His funeral was held on May 3 at Greenwood Cemetery.